inkdropapp/docs-old/src/pages/manual/plugin-word-count.md

 }
 ```

-This section puts a "Toggle" menu item under a menu group named "Your Name Word Count" in the "Plugins" menu.
+This section puts a "Toggle" menu item under a menu group named "Word Count" in the "Plugins" menu.

 ![Application Menu](./plugin-word-count_application-menu.png)